youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx2.rst

   sphinx-build blog _build

-Github Pages Configuration
+GitHub Pages Configuration
 --------------------------

 We're almost there.
-Right now, even if you push to the repository, you will not be able to see the website because our Github Action builds the website and deploys it to the gh-pages branch.
+Right now, even if you push to the repository, you will not be able to see the website because our GitHub Action builds the website and deploys it to the gh-pages branch.
 Just a few more steps to go.

   `"Let perseverance finish its work so that you may be mature and complete, not lacking anything."`

-Let us now tell Github where to look for the website.
+Let us now tell GitHub where to look for the website.
 Go to the repository **Settings** pages and find the **Pages** section.
 You will see a dropdown menu that says "None".
 Click on this and select the gh-pages branch.
 Then, select /(root) as the source.
 Then, press the **Save** button.
 Now, all is set!

 Now, push everything you have onto the repository.
 You can see your "website" live on the internet at `https://<your-id>.github.io/<repository-name>`.
 It usually takes a few seconds to a few minutes for the website to be live.
 If you see a 404 error even after waiting, check if the **Actions** tab has any errors.
 If you see an error, you can click on the error to see what went wrong.
 If the errors are anything other than the ones mentioned above, you are on your own here.

 Congratulations!
-You have successfully deployed your website using Sphinx and Github Pages.
+You have successfully deployed your website using Sphinx and GitHub Pages.
 But to be honest, the website is a bit bleak as of now.
 In the next section, I will discuss how we can add more features and pages to the website.